mcphee11/genesys-cloud-messaging-survey/README.md

 ## `HUGE CHANGE`

 For anyone that has referenced this repo in the past the previous method is listed at the bottom of this readMe inside a collapsed `Details` section.
 For new people to this repo while the previous method did work it was quite complex and people were struggling with how to implement it.
 As well as since then the Messenger Widget has released the [Toaster Plugin](https://developer.genesys.cloud/commdigital/digital/webmessaging/messengersdk/SDKCommandsEvents/toasterPlugin) which makes building the "popup" a LOT nicer and more native to the UI experience.
 As well as it supports multiply locations in the widget as as they move around it will follow them in the UI.
 I have also moved of the `Transcript` part of the previous version of this example and will put it in its own repo to split them up.
-Once I have completed that I will link it in here for reference.
+This example for transcript can be found [here](https://github.com/mcphee11/webmessenger-transcript-download)

 ![](/docs/images/popup_in_message.png?raw=true)